flores/lotomation/README.md

     devices:
     state:
 location:
   doorcouch:      # some zone name you define
     min:          # lower threshold for zone, in rssi
     max:          # upper threshold for zone, in rssi
     devices:      # which devices to act on in zone
   middle:
     min:
     max:
     devices:
 camera:
   snapurl:        # curlable url for ipcam
   syncpath:       # where to sync it to on the remote server ("live" feed)
   backup:         # local directory, writes to snapshot.<unixtime>.jpg
 webserver:
   host:	          # where the webserver lives, accessed by scripts in bin/
   port:
   user:           # auth
   pass:
 auth:
   ninjablocks: '' # api token for ninja
   fitbit:         # get from api.fitbit.com
     consumer_key:
     consumer_secret:
     token:
     secret:
     user_id:
 devices:
   fitbit: ''      # mac addresses of bluetooth le devices
   433MHz: ''      # radio controlled devices
 stereo:
   names: [ 'turntable', 'some hostname' ] # friendly stereo input names
-status:
+status:           # I am lazy and this should be in a DB
   dir:	          # just writes files for now, must be writeable
   verbose:        # set to true for noisy mode
   jamdir:         # where you keep your jams. leave off trailing /
 ```